Your Guide to Student Loan Debt

 Tuition Reimbursement

-You may not be able to save enough to cover the total cost of college for your child or yourself — and that’s okay!
-By learning how to budget in college you can cover the gaps in your savings, so you don’t have to rely on student loans.
-Get started saving money in college with these college student budgeting tips.
+You may not be able to save enough to cover the total cost of college for your child or yourself.
+Smart budgeting in the college years can help cover the gaps in your savings, so you don’t have to rely as heavily on student loans.
+These college budgeting tips can help.

-Creating a personal budget helps map out your monthly expenses.
-When you put your expenses — like food, rent, gas, insurance and other costs — down on paper (or in an app), you can identify opportunities to cut back on spending, which means more money for college.
+By creating a personal budget, you can map out monthly expenses for yourself or your child.
+When you put your expenses — like food, rent, gas, insurance and other costs — down on paper (or in an app), you can spot ways to cut back on spending that can potentially help you save money for college.

-Getting a part-time job is great way to create income while you’re in college.
+Working a part-time job is great way to generate income while you’re in college.
+Many college students find that they can manage working 10 to 20 hours per week and keep up with their classes.
+Some universities even offer work study programs or on-campus employment to help students pay for college.
 But if you’re worried that taking on a job could harm your studies, there are other options to generate income.
-Consider selling gently used clothes or other items, like old textbooks.
+You could consider selling gently used clothes or other items, like textbooks for classes you’ve finished.

 It’s tempting to use credit cards when funds are tight.
-But if you’re not able to pay the balance each month, you’ll end up paying interest on your purchases and, thus, spending more than you need to.
+But if you’re not able to pay the balance each month, you’ll end up paying interest on your purchases and spending more than you need to.
+Do your best to live within your means so you don’t accumulate debt.

 Paying Off Student Loans